-Yes $\checkmark$ No If yes, how ma any?
+If yes, how many?

-14. New programmes introduced in the college during the last five years if any?
+New programmes introduced in the college during the last five years if any?
+14.

-Yes √ No Number 01 ---------- -------- ----
+Yes \checkmark No Number 01 -- ----- -------------- ---- -- -------- ----

-15. List the departments: (respond if applicable only and do not list facilities like Library, Physical Education as departments, unless they are also offering academic degree awarding programmes.
+List the departments: (respond if applicable only and do not list facilities like Library, Physical 15.
+Education as departments, unless they are also offering academic degree awarding programmes.
 Similarly, do not list the departments offering common compulsory subjects for all the programmes like English, regional languages etc.)